GiovanniBaccichet/ANT-net/README.md

 - The **username** (antlab)
 - The **password** (antlab)
 - The **SSH keys**, which are automatically configured based on the script in the [Proxmox Authentication](#proxmox-authentication) section.

+> [!TIP]
+> During the creation of each VM, a random password is automatically generated and stored as a Terraform output.
+To view the generated password, use the following command: `terraform output -json`

 #### 4. Initialize and Apply Terraform